p-o-l-e/spiro/README.md

 ### **⚠️ Pre-Alpha Caveats:**

-Spiro is still in its early pre-alpha phase, meaning some features may be incomplete, unstable, or subject to change as development progresses.
+Spiro is **still in its early pre-alpha phase**, meaning some features may be incomplete, unstable, or subject to change as development progresses.

 **Known Limitations:**